 USB cable Use the USB cable to connect the receiver device to your computer.
 First steps The Sylphyo allows you to control a hardware synthesizer or a virtual instrument on your computer.
 While it is wireless, you still have to connect the receiver device to your computer or synthesizer in order to allow the latter to receive MIDI messages sent by the Sylphyo.
-You can turn the Sylphyo on and off using the power-on switch located near the bell.
+Before using it for the first time, please charge your Sylphyo for a few hours.
+Once it is fully charged, you can turn it on and off using the power-on switch located near the bell.
 IMPORTANT Once the Sylphyo has been turned on, do not blow into it nor press any key before the main screen is shown.
 During this time, your Sylphyo calibrates its sensors to ensure the best response while playing.
 What is it, exactly?